Arnold J. Toynbee: Challenge and response

+Toynbee presented history as the rise and fall of civilisations, rather than the history of nation-states or of ethnic groups.
+He identified civilisations according to cultural rather than national criteria.
+Thus, the "Western Civilisation," comprising all the nations that have existed in Western Europe since the collapse of the Roman Empire, was treated as a whole, and distinguished from both the "Orthodox" civilisation of Russia and the Balkans, and from the Greco-Roman civilisation that preceded it.

 With the civilisations as units identified, he presented the history of each in terms of challenge-and-response, a process he proposed as a scientific law of history.
 Civilizations arose in response to some set of extreme challenges, when "creative minorities" devised new solutions that reoriented their entire society.
 Challenges and responses were physical, as when the Sumerians exploited the intractable swamps of southern Iraq by organising the Neolithic inhabitants into a society capable of carrying out large-scale irrigation projects; or social, as when the Catholic Church resolved the chaos of post-Roman Europe by enrolling the new Germanic kingdoms in a single religious community.
 When civilisations responded to challenges, they grew; but they disintegrated when their leaders stopped responding creatively, sinking into nationalism, militarism, and the tyranny of a despotic minority.
 According to an Editor's Note in an edition of Toynbee's A Study of History, Toynbee believed that societies always die from suicide or murder rather than natural causes; and nearly always the former.
 He sees the growth and decline of civilizations as a spiritual process, writing that "Man achieves civilization, not as a result of superior biological endowment or geographical environment, but as a response to a challenge in a situation of special difficulty which rouses him to make a hitherto unprecedented effort."

 Toynbee Prize Foundation

 Named after Arnold J. Toynbee, the [Toynbee Prize] Foundation was chartered in 1987 'to contribute to the development of the social sciences, as defined from a broad historical view of human society and of human and social problems.'
 In addition to awarding the Toynbee Prize, the foundation sponsors scholarly engagement with global history through sponsorship of sessions at the annual meeting of the American Historical Association, of international conferences, of the journal New Global Studies and of the Global History Forum.

 The Toynbee Prize is an honorary award, recognising social scientists for significant academic and public contributions to humanity.
 Currently, it is awarded every other year for work that makes a significant contribution to the study of global history.
-The recipients include Raymond Aron, Lord Kenneth Clark, Sir Ralf Dahrendorf, Natalie Zemon Davis, Albert Hirschman, George Kennan, Bruce Mazlish, J. R. McNeill, William McNeill, Jean-Paul Sartre, Arthur Schlesinger, Jr., Barbara Ward, Lady Jackson, Sir Brian Urquhart, Michael Adas, Christopher Bayly, Jürgen Osterhammel and Sunil Amrith.
+The recipients include Raymond Aron, Lord Kenneth Clark, Sir Ralf Dahrendorf, Natalie Zemon Davis, Albert Hirschman, George Kennan, Bruce Mazlish, J. R. McNeill, William McNeill, Jean-Paul Sartre, Arthur Schlesinger Jr., Barbara Ward, Lady Jackson, Sir Brian Urquhart, Michael Adas, Christopher Bayly, Jürgen Osterhammel and Sunil Amrith.